What is an SoC (System on a Chip) Display for Digital Signage?

 There is also a growing sentiment in the technology sector that SoC will, in the not too distant future, replace the traditional CPU in most devices.
 In short, think of a system on a chip as you would a miniature computer.
 It has all of the components needed for modern day computing, and comes in a fraction of the size.
 Perhaps the most well known true SoC / “computer on a chip” on the market today is the raspberry pi.

 A “system on a chip” or SoC display means that inside of these types of displays there is an embedded ‘chip’ that acts the computer or media player.
-In terms of digital signage, SoC displays offer a complete ‘all-in-one’ solution because the display itself is the only component you would need in order to display digital signage content.
-When using an SoC display for digital signage, you will not need an external media player or to connect any other external devices or cables to the display.
+In terms of digital signage, SoC displays offer a complete ‘all-in-one’ solution because the display itself is the only component you need to display digital signage content.
+When using an SoC display for digital signage, you won’t need a media player or to connect any other external devices or cables to the display.
 Simply mount the display, give it power and an internet connection (wired or wireless), install the digital signage software directly on the display, and go!

 SoC displays have been rapidly gaining market share in the digital signage space over recent years, and we expect that to not only continue, but accelerate.
 Today, SoC displays are being used in 41% of new digital signage deployments worldwide.

-All of today’s top display manufacturers offer SoC displays for sale, and you might be surprised to learn that they are often no more expensive than the same professional display without the SoC built.
-Navori maintains close partnerships with the best SoC display manufacturers including: Samsung, LG, Philips, Elo and more.
+All top display manufacturers now offer SoC displays for sale.
+You and you might be surprised to learn that they are often no more expensive than the same professional display without the SoC built.
+Navori maintains close partnerships with the best SoC display manufacturers including: Samsung, LG, Philips, Sony and more.